-If an additional block of system-board memory is installed, the customer-level diagnostic programs (on the default hard disk drive) can be run to deactivate the defective bank and reassign the memory addresses.
+If an additional bank of system-board memory is installed, the customer-level diagnostic programs (on the default hard disk drive) can be run to deactivate the defective bank and reassign the memory addresses.
 The system can then operate with reduced memory capacity.
 The defective bank will then be ignored by POST during subsequent power-on operations.

-If an additional block of system-board memory is not installed, no address reassignment can occur and the system can't be used.
+If additional system-board memory is not installed, no address reassignment can occur and the system can't be used.

-IBM PS/2 Model 95 XP 486 HMR Option Compatibility
+IBM PS/2 Model 90 XP 486 HMR Option Compatibility